Teen lost 19 family members in Syria chemical attack: 'I saw the explosion'

 After some urging, Mazin told us his story.

 "At 6:30 in the morning there was an air strike," he said, in the same way others might tell you it was cold outside.
-Mazin was seven years old when the uprising in Syria began, and had probably seen more than his fair share of air strikes.
+Mazin was 7 years old when the uprising in Syria began, and had probably seen more than his fair share of air strikes.

 "I saw the explosion in front of my grandfather's house.
-I ran to their house barefoot, I saw my grandfather sitting... suffocated," he said, putting his head to the side and rolling his eyes up.
+I ran to their house barefoot, I saw my grandfather sitting ... suffocated," he said, putting his head to the side and rolling his eyes up.
 "Then I became dizzy."

-"When I woke up, I found myself in bed, without clothing."
-He expression reflecting the confusion he must have felt waking up naked in a strange place.
+"When I woke up, I found myself in bed, without clothing," he said, his expression reflecting the confusion he must have felt waking up naked in a strange place.

 "I thought I was in the clinic in Khan Shaikhoun.
-I turned to the guy in the bed next to me and said 'we need to get out of here.
+I turned to the guy in the bed next to me and said 'We need to get out of here.
 The planes will hit us again.'"

 Almost every hospital in rebel-held Syria has been hit by regime war planes, many multiple times.
 In other war zones hospitals are off limits for air strikes.
 Not in Syria.

-It was neighbors from Khan Shaikoun that told Mazin he was in Reyhanli, across the border in Turkey.
+It was neighbors from Khan Shaikhoun that told Mazin he was in Reyhanli, across the border in Turkey.
 "They told me my grandfather had died, and my cousins, and their children."

 He then listed his relatives who were killed in Tuesday's attack: Yasir, his newly married cousin; another cousin, Ahmed, and his wife and their twin boys.
 And on and on.
 Tears welled up in his eyes, but he carried on talking.

-In all, he said 19 of his relatives were killed Tuesday morning.
+In all, he said, 19 of his relatives were killed Tuesday morning.

 When Mazin said that devastating number, his voice cracked.
 He lost his struggle to maintain self-control.